forestryio/jekyll-menus/README.md

 ## Installation

-To install Jekyll Menus, you must first have [Ruby and RubyGems](https://jekyllrb.com/docs/installation/#install-with-rubygems) installed, and we also recommend installing [Bundler](https://bundler.io/#getting-started).
+To install Jekyll Menus, you should either have [Ruby, and RubyGems](https://jekyllrb.com/docs/installation/#install-with-rubygems) installed, or we recommend installing, and using [Bundler](https://bundler.io/#getting-started).
+Bundler is also what Jekyll will prefer you to use by default, and it is a very common dependency manager for Ruby.

+### Using Bundler

-You can install Jekyll Menus by adding the plugin to the `jekyll-plugins` group in your Gemfile:
+You can add Jekyll Menus gem to the `jekyll_plugins` group in your Gemfile:

 ```ruby
 group :jekyll_plugins do